- Paul Swaney

 When you enter the arena, you are immediately greeted by 13 NHL jerseys worn by former members of the Clarkson Golden Knights.
 This is the first of many displays along the concourse that helps you appreciate the history of the program, and it sets a nice tone for the visit.
-You’ll also find a team photo of every squad dating back to 1906, and a wall with photos of each All-American for the men’s and women’s hockey teams.
+You’ll also find a team photo of every squad dating back to 1906 and a wall with photos of each All-American for the men’s and women’s hockey teams.

 Team benches are on opposite sides of the ice, so if you want to sit near the visiting team side, then choose Section 11.
-If you want to sit near the home side, then choose Section 25 (vice versa if you want to be able to face the team you’re rooting for).
+If you want to sit near the home side, then choose Section 25 (and vice versa if you want to be able to face the team you’re rooting for).

 Many fans choose to stand around the concourse at the top of the seating areas.
-It’s a great view of the ice, and is popular enough that if this is how you choose to watch the game, then you will likely have to stake out your spot before the puck drops.
+It’s a great view of the ice and is popular enough that if this is how you choose to watch the game, then you will likely have to stake out your spot before the puck drops.

-What really amps up the atmosphere is the pep band, which is one of the best in all of college hockey.
+What amps up the atmosphere is the pep band, which is one of the best in all of college hockey.
 They are attentive, and they are talented.
-I especially enjoy the Oompa Loompa Song from Charlie and the Chocolate Factory, which is played every time that the referees make a warm-up skate before a period.
+I especially enjoy the Oompa Loompa Song from Charlie and the Chocolate Factory, which is played every time the referees make a warm-up skate before a period.
 It is the perfect accompaniment.
 Beyond that interlude, the band plays more than most pep bands, and it is welcomed by the fans.
 Not only are they a wonderful pep band, but while the puck is in play, they become the most fervent part of an excellent student section.

 It’s just over a mile, across the Raquette River, and you’ll be in downtown Potsdam.
 It’s a nice little town with some restaurants that are worth visiting before or after the game.
 Between the Buns seems to be a popular destination with a short wait before games on Friday and Saturday nights.
 They have a good assortment of bar food favorites like wings, ribs, burgers, and sandwiches.
 There’s also a decent selection of craft beers.

-A good pep band can absolutely make or break a college hockey arena’s overall atmosphere.
-Not only because the pep band provides the soundtrack for the game, but also because they are often the hardest core fans of the student section.
+A good pep band can make or break a college hockey arena’s overall atmosphere.
+Not only because the pep band provides the soundtrack for the game, but also because they are often the hardest-core fans of the student section.
 When you combine a good student section with a good pep band, then you’re in for a treat.
 When that younger crowd is joined by ardent hockey fans of all ages in the rest of the arena, then you’re in for something special.
 All that’s good with college hockey is true at Cheel Arena.
 You will be swept up by the passion and pride of the Golden Knight fans.

 There is a very large parking lot outside of Cheel Arena, and there is no charge for hockey games.
 The open concourse makes it easy to get around while still keeping your eye on the hockey game.

-Restrooms are clean and large enough to accommodate the Golden Knight faithful.
+The restrooms are clean and large enough to accommodate the Golden Knight faithful.

 The Clarkson University campus is easy enough to find along Highway 11.
 Just turn in when you see the gates for Clarkson and follow the hill up to the athletic complex.

 Tickets are very reasonably priced for the great atmosphere you get at Cheel Arena.
 Reserved seats are $13, and general admission tickets are $10.
-Clarkson students can get in for free with their ID card.
+Clarkson students can get in for free with their ID cards.
 I know if I were a student at Clarkson, I would be at every game.
 Be sure to check the schedule to see if the women’s hockey team is playing on the same weekend.

 They have an excellent women’s hockey program, making an appearance in the 2014 Frozen Four, and tickets are only $4, or $2 for children.
 Although the concessions are uninspired, they are also inexpensive, and parking is free, so overall this is a very good value.
 I would gladly pay more for this overall experience.

-One extra point for what may be the best dressed Zamboni driver I have ever seen, sporting a suit and top hat.
+One extra point for what may be the best-dressed Zamboni driver I have ever seen, sporting a suit and top hat.

 One extra point for having two programs available.
 One is free and gives you the basics on who is playing and what is going on with the team.
-It is very well written and informative.
-The second program is much more in-depth, and makes a nice keepsake for $5.
+It is very well-written and informative.
+The second program is much more in-depth and makes a nice keepsake for $5.

-The ECAC is a wonderful hockey conference, and the way that they pair their member schools, makes traveling to all of the arenas that much easier for fans.
+The ECAC is a wonderful hockey conference, and the way that they pair their member schools makes traveling to all of the arenas that much easier for fans.
 You could easily see every venue in the conference in one season, and it would be well worth your time and effort.
 The combination of St Lawrence and Appleton Arena, and Clarkson and Cheel Arena makes for an outstanding hockey weekend.
 If you’re in the area though, and can only attend one venue, then a game at Clarkson’s Cheel Arena is the way to go.